 Getting a job can be a great way for New Jersey kids to earn money for nights out on the town, save for college or to help out their struggling families, but before beginning a job search, they need to know if they meet the state's minimum legal age to work.

-Even if they're the right age to perform the kind of work they're interested in, young people need to be aware of any restrictions related to the amount of hours they can work or if there are any tasks that are off limits to them.
+Even if they're the right age to perform the kind of work they're interested in, young people need to be aware of any restrictions related to the number of hours they can work or if there are any tasks that are off-limits to them.
 Get the facts on working as a juvenile in the Garden State, with this review.

 How Old Do You Have to Be to Work in Jersey?

 Federal child labor laws state that the minimum age to work is 14 (with some exceptions), and the same is true for New Jersey.
 When there is a conflict between federal and state laws, the more restrictive law will apply.
 Also, many states require workers under 18 to have a child employment certificate, and New Jersey is among them.